Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: The ``Missing Matter'' Between Scales

-Certainly, the classical Einstein's equation is not exactly true in the framework, so in fact the ``missing matter'' is not a real matter, it is just the mirage of the flow of curvature or gravity, in other words, the ``missing matter'' is part of the gravity itself arisen from the baryonic matter.
-Thus although the ``missing matter'' seems pressure-less and not to repulse and support itself electromagnetically, it still does not expected collapse gravitationally, if the pure gravity itself is intrinsically non-collapsing \citep{Luo:2022goc}, so the induced the ``missing matter'' is considered stable.
+Certainly, the classical Einstein's equation is not exactly true in the framework, so in fact the ``missing matter'' is not real matter, it is just the mirage of the flow of curvature or gravity, in other words, the ``missing matter'' is part of the gravity itself arisen from the Ricci flow of initial spacetime from the baryonic matter.
+Thus although the ``missing matter'' seems not possible pressure support or rotation support, it still does not expected collapse gravitationally, if the pure gravity itself is intrinsically non-collapsing \citep{Luo:2022goc}, so the induced the ``missing matter'' halo surrounding a galaxy is considered stable.